 By Christ’s Spirit, Paul contrasts love’s constancy to the limitation of gifts of the Holy Spirit in 1 Corinthians 13.
-In this, Paul reveals that the gifts of prophecy will fail, tongues will cease, and knowledge will vanish unlike love.
-“Love never fails; but if there are gifts of prophecy, they will be done away; if there are tongues, they will cease; if there is knowledge, it will be done away.
+In this, Paul revealed that the gifts of prophecy will fail, tongues will cease, and knowledge will vanish.
+These will cease unlike love.
+Paul observed, “Love never fails; but if there are gifts of prophecy, they will be done away; if there are tongues, they will cease; if there is knowledge, it will be done away.
 For we know in part and we prophesy in part; but when the perfect comes, the partial will be done away” (1 Cor 13:8–10 NASB).

 "Love never fails.
 But whether there are prophecies, they will fail; whether there are tongues, they will cease; whether there is knowledge, it will vanish away.
 For we know in part and we prophesy in part.
 But when that which is perfect has come, then that which is in part will be done away.
 When I was a child, I spoke as a child, I understood as a child, I thought as a child; but when I became a man, I put away childish things.
 For now we see in a mirror, dimly, but then face to face.
 Now I know in part, but then I shall know just as I also am known" (1 Cor 13:8–12).

 This article is not to say that miracles have cease or that God does work in this world and continues to do great wonders.
 The conclusion would be in light of only the Apostles being able to pass on the gifts of the Spirit is that miracles are no longer done through the hands of men.
 I’d also add that the word “miracle” does not have its own Greek word.
 When signs, wonders, and powers are mentioned for supernatural workings of God, the translators will usually translate the word for “signs” as “miracles”.